 Anyway, ten minutes prep, ten minutes in the oven, whilst they’re cooling flick the switch on the kettle, tea in the pot and let’s get our scone on.

-I know I made these for Ian, put I couldn’t help sneaking one for myself.
+I know I made these raspberry white chocolate scones for Ian, but I couldn’t help sneaking one for myself.
 But before the eagle-eyed among you shout, “Louise how could you drink your tea out of a mug”, especially with a cream tea, the rules of etiquette when you’re indulging on your own do not necessarily apply.
 They also don’t apply when it’s cold and miserable outside and all you want to do is cuddle a mug of steaming tea!
 All of that and my Herdy mug is just the best, and that really is the only excuse I need!

 - 350g Self raising flour